-The analysis above builds on a linear approximation of the model solution.
-Next, we solve the model numerically to verify our findings.
-We set the six model parameters as follows: the subjective discount rate, δ , equals 0.9, a value commonly used in the literature; the success rate of manipulation, q, equals 0.5, an innocuous assumption in the model; the persistence of the AR(1) process that governs the dynamics of the economic earnings s_t , ρ , equals 0.88; the conditional standard deviation of the AR(1) process, σ{ε} , equals 0.15; the detection cost parameter, κ , equals 2.5; and the manager's cost parameter, c, equals 3, which suggests that the fine imposed on the manager is three times of his manipulation amount upon detection.
+The analytical results in Proposition 2 build on a special case of the model solution with $\delta = 0$.
+Next, we solve the full model numerically to verify our findings.
+We set the seven model parameters as follows: the subjective discount rate, δ , equals 0.9, a value commonly used in the literature; the success rate of manipulation, q, equals 0.5, an innocuous assumption in the model; the persistence of the AR(1) process that governs the dynamics of the economic earnings s_t , ρ , equals 0.88; the conditional standard deviation of the AR(1) process, σ{ε} , equals 0.15; the detection cost parameter, κ , equals 2.5; and the manager's cost parameter, c, equals 3, which suggests that the fine imposed on the manager is three times of his manipulation amount upon detection.
+Last, we set the exogenous detection rate by the market participants other than the regulator, d_0 , to be 3%.

-Figure 2 depicts the regulator's optimal detection intensity d_t^ as a function of the firm's state variable Φ{t-1} .
-Consistent with our analysis using linear approximation, the numerical solution suggests that a higher level of cumulative fraud increases the regulator's choice of detection intensity, which in turn increases the manager's MC of manipulation.
+Figure 5 depicts the regulator's optimal detection intensity d_t^ as a function of the firm's state variable Φ{t-1} .
+Consistent with our analysis in the special case with $\delta = 0$, the numerical solution suggests that a higher level of cumulative fraud increases the regulator's choice of detection intensity, which in turn increases the manager's MC of manipulation.

-Figure 3 depicts the manager's optimal manipulation m_t^ also as a function of the state variable Φ{t-1} .
-Based on the set of parameter values that we use in the numerical solution, we find that the equilibrium manipulation is hump-shaped in the firm's cumulative fraud.
+Figure 6 depicts the manager's optimal manipulation m_t^ also as a function of the state variable Φ{t-1} .
+Based on the set of parameter values that we use in the numerical solution, we find that the equilibrium manipulation is non-monotonic in the firm's cumulative fraud.
 The intuition is clear: when Φ is very low (close to 0), the market is highly informed about the firm's economic earnings and puts little weight on the firm's new report.
-This implies a low MB of manipulation and fewer incentives for the manager to inflate the report.
+This implies a low MB of manipulation and weaker incentives for the manager to inflate the report.
 When Φ is very high, the regulator increases detection efforts, which sharply increase the MC of manipulation.
-Trading off the MB and MC of manipulation, the manager's optimal manipulation may appear in the intermediate range of Φ , leading to a hump-shaped relation between m^ and Φ .
+Trading off the MB and MC of manipulation, the manager's maximum manipulation may appear in the intermediate range of Φ , leading to an inverse U-shaped relation between m^ and Φ .